sabre1041/openshift-internal-roadshow/exercises/04-scaling.md

 Pods) didn't match the desired state (3 Pods), and it fixed it by scheduling another pod.

-Additionally, OpenShift provides rudimentary capabilities around checking the liveness and/or readiness of application instances.
+Additionally, OpenShift provides capabilities around checking the liveness and/or readiness of application instances.
 If OpenShift decided that our *guestbook* application instance wasn't alive, it would kill the instance and then start another one, always ensuring that the desired number of replicas was in place.

-**End of Lab 5**
+**End of Lab 4**